“Be hospitable to one another without grumbling.”

 “Hospitality” is not entertainment or an attempt to amuse people who do not need it.
 The idea is not that of showing hospitality to people who require help.
 It was customary to extend hospitality to travelers and strangers.

 Times of persecution and distress obligated Christians to be hospitable to one another.
 Some Christians lost everything they owned and were driven to distant countries for safety.
 This hospitality sustained people uprooted by persecution.
 Many of their homes were ravaged and burned.
 Parents were taken away into the great slave market of the Roman Empire.
-The government often slaughtered heir children.
+The government often slaughtered their children.

 Rapport love was pragmatically important to these ravaged Christians who escaped from this treatment.
-Hospitality enabled these desolate Christians to relocate, to establish a new business, to find work, and to assist them on their travel.
+Hospitality enabled these desolate Christians to relocate, establish a new business, find work, and assist them on their travel.
 In the first century, there were very few Motel 6’s or Holiday Inns.
 Those that did exist were places of prostitution.
 Hospitality became an essential means of dealing with several issues for the church in that day.

 “Hospitality” became a customary means of Christian living in the first century: Acts 16:15; Phile 22; Mt 10:9-13; Ro 12:13; He 13:21; 1 Ti 3:2; Ro 12:12-14; Phil 2:14; Tit 1:8; He 13:2.

 Hospitality is a manifestation of the love of this verse.
 Hebrews makes the connection between love and hospitality.

 Rom.
 12:13, “Distributing to the needs of the saints, given to hospitality.”